alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **IAM Condition**: can allow or deny access to items and attributes in DynamoDB tables, indexes and key values.
 - **Read-only access**: To certain items and attributes in a table or a secondary index
 - **write-only access**: To certain attributes in a table, based upon the identity of that user
+- **UpdateItem**: Ation of DynamoDB APIs, edits an existing item's attributes or adds a new item

 ---